Skip to Main Content

 Processing of Gifts on a Time-Available Basis

-The Libraries reserve the right to dispose of gift material that is found to be inappropriate for the collections or not needed in accordance with existing disposal process.
+University Libraries reserve the right to dispose of gift material that is deselected for the collection.
+Deselected materials are placed on the library's free shelf, or recycled.

 II.
 Acknowledging Gifts

-Once accepted, the Associate Dean’s Office or designated collection specialist is responsible for acknowledging, in writing, every gift in a timely fashion.
-In line with IRS regulations, the acknowledgement will indicate whether the donor received any tangible goods and services for the gift from the Libraries.
-The requirement to acknowledge all gifts does not apply when gifts arrive without information on who donated the material (such as materials left at circulation desks) or materials distributed by organizations or publishers (unless acknowledgment is requested).
-Gift materials accepted by persons other than Collection Management Department staff will be transferred to the Acquisitions Department for processing.
+Once accepted, the Associate Dean’s Office or collection specialist is responsible for acknowledging, in writing, every gift in a timely fashion.
+Complying with IRS regulations, the acknowledgement will indicate any tangible goods and services received by the donor from University Libraries for the gift.
+When gifts arrive without context or without information on the donor (such as materials left at circulation desks) or if materials are distributed by organizations or publishers (unless acknowledgment is requested), the acknowledgement requirement does not apply.
+Gift materials accepted by individuals other than Technical Services Department staff will be transferred to them for processing.

-The Associate Dean’s Office or designated collection specialist will provide the University’s Development Office with a copy of all non-monetary gift acknowledgments annually at a time determined in cooperation with the Development Office.
-If there is an appraisal associated with the gift or if the donor wants to determine the value of the gift that information will be added to the acknowledgment copy and be sent in a timely manner.
+The Associate Dean’s Office will provide the University’s Development Office with a copy of all non-monetary gift acknowledgments annually at a time determined in cooperation with the Development Office.
+If there is an appraisal associated with the gift, that information will be included in the acknowledgment copy.

-1. Subject Content: The most important selection guideline is how an item’s subject matter fits existing subject collection policies or, in their absence, the University Libraries’ instruction, research, and service programs.
-There are disciplines where the University Libraries’ holdings are intentionally minimal and require little augmentation from gifts.
-There are others where the University Libraries try to provide strong collections, and gifts are important to expanding and improving those collections.
+1. Subject Content: How an item’s subject matter fits within the existing collection or, in their absence, the University Libraries’ instruction, research, and service programs.
+There are disciplines where University Libraries’ holdings are intentionally minimal and require little augmentation from gifts, whereas other holdings are intentionally large.

-2. Deteriorated, Decrepit, Decayed Bindings: Items with badly torn spines, separated textbooks, or disintegrating covering must be reviewed critically.
-Before such deteriorated volumes can be put on the shelves, most of these items need to be rebound or repaired; such expense may not be justified if the potential for use is small.
+2. Deteriorated, Decrepit, or Decayed Bindings: Items with torn spines, separated pages, or damaged covers may not be accepted.
+Most of these items need to be rebound or repaired, and such expense may not be justified if potential for use is minimal.

-3. Heavily Marked Items: Volumes with extensive pen, pencil, marker, or highlighter marks in the text or margins should not normally be added to the University Libraries’ collections since such condition tends to encourage additional marking by other library users.
-Such markings also impede the user’s ability to read and utilize the text.
+3. Heavily Marked Items: Volumes with extensive pen, pencil, marker, or highlighter marks in the text and/or margins may not be added to the University Libraries’ collections.
+Such markings encourage other patrons to do the same to the materials, which can cause further damage.
+It also impedes a user's ability to read and utilize the text.

-2. Gifts not selected by either the subject bibliographers or the two Archives may nonetheless be of interest to other libraries in Ohio with specialized and known subject interests.
-Bibliographers may attempt to identify and flag such unwanted gifts and notify other libraries via listservs, email, or other mechanisms.
-If accepted, the receiving library must pay all shipping and related costs.
+2. Gifts not selected by either University Libraries or the Archives may also be of interest to other Ohio libraries with specific subject interests.
+University Libraries may inquire about unwanted gifts with other libraries via listservs, email, or other forms of communication.
+If an item is accepted, the receiving library is responsible for shipping and other related costs.

 V. Processing and Cataloging Gifts

-The Acquisitions Department is responsible for processing gifts based on the preferences indicated by bibliographers on the Gift Selection forms.
+The Technical Services Department is responsible for processing gifts based on the teaching, research, and instructional needs of the university.

 Acquisitions Processing